d3/d3-shape/README.md

 <a name="symbol_type" href="#symbol_type">#</a> <i>symbol</i>.<b>type</b>([<i>type</i>])

-If *type* is specified, sets the symbol type to the specified function or type and returns this line generator.
-If *type* is not specified, returns the current symbol type, which defaults:
+If *type* is specified, sets the symbol type to the specified function or symbol type and returns this line generator.
+If *type* is not specified, returns the current symbol type accessor, which defaults to:

 ```js
 function type() {